Joseph Penn Breedlove

 Joseph Penn Breedlove (1874–1955) was an American librarian and author.
 In 48 years of service, he oversaw the growth of the Duke University Library (originally Trinity College) from a single room in 1898 to millions of books and documents in modern facilities at his retirement in 1946.
 He was a founding member and twice president of the North Carolina Library Association.
 His history of the Duke University libraries was published in 1955.

 Early life

 Breedlove was born in 1874 at the Joseph P. Hunt Farm in Granville County, North Carolina near Oxford, to John Henry Breedlove, owner of the Breedlove Mill, and Susan Caroline Hunt Breedlove, a descendant of North Carolina Declaration of Independence signer John Penn.
 He was educated at Horner Military School, followed by a year at the University of North Carolina Chapel Hill.
 He transferred to Trinity College, completing a B.A. in 1898 and an M.A. in 1902, both in English.
-While at Trinity he played on the baseball team and was a member of Kappa Alpha Order, Omicron Delta Kappa, and Phi Beta Kappa.
+While at Trinity he played on the baseball team and was a member of the 9019 Society, Kappa Alpha Order, Omicron Delta Kappa, and Phi Beta Kappa.